F0lak/dm_open_ref/ref/icon/icon.md

   Overlaying/underlaying   [Blend](/ref/icon/proc/Blend.md) {.code} proc +          Overlay/underlay +
   another icon             `ICON_OVERLAY`                                    [KEEP_TOGETHER](/ref/atom/var/appearance_flags.md) {.code}\
                                                                              [Layering filter](/ref/%7Bnotes%7D/filters/layer.md)   ---------------------------------------------------------------------------------------------------------------------------------
-Note+ Anything you can do with an atom var instead of using icon manipulation procs will usually perform much better.
+Note: Anything you can do with an atom var instead of using icon manipulation procs will usually perform much better.
 Games that use the new methods use fewer resources, use less memory, and also usually look better too.